Thursday, November 30, 2023

 Obaasan's Boots by Janis Bridger and Lara Jean Okihiro

-In her grandparents home in Toronto, Charlotte meets her many aunts and uncles and her cousins.
+At her grandparents home in Toronto, Charlotte meets her many aunts and uncles, and her cousins.
 Charlotte's cousin, Lou is a year and a half younger and the one she knows the best.
 Lou, like Charlotte and all their cousins, is half Japanese.
 She lives in an apartment with her mother, and visits her father and grandparents on evenings and weekends.
 Lou's Grandma Donnelly lives on a farm outside London, Ontario.

-Both girls have heard their Japanese family talk about the past, when Japanese Canadians were "evacuated" during the war and how they lost everything.
-In the dining room while eating pan fried salmon, sushi, snow peas with bacon and plain rice, the two girls listen as grandma notes that "...almost everything from back then is gone.
-Their house, our first home, all our things.
-It's all gone...lost."
 Lou knows more than Charlotte about what happened but not a lot.
 She doesn't know the story of her family's past, why they had to move or how everything was lost.
 During Lou's trip with her father, Koki (Richard) to British Columbia last year, she met family from all over the province and came to realize that this is where her Japanese grandparents are from.
-The next day Charlotte and Lou arrive at Grandma's house to help her with her garden which is behind her house.
+The next day Charlotte and Lou arrive at their Japanese grandma's house to help her with her garden which is behind her house.
 In the garden, Grandma begins telling the story of her family, and that of Charlotte and Lou's.
+The story flashes back to decades before, beginning in 1928.

 Grandma's father came to North America to help build the American railway, while her mother came to Canada to earn money to send home to her family in Kumamoto, Japan where they had an orange farm.
-After meeting and marrying in Canada, her parents settled on Sea Island in the Frasier River.
+After meeting and marrying in Canada, her parents settled on Sea Island located in the Fraser River.
 When Grandma lived there it was an island dotted with farms.
 Today it is an airport.

 Then in December 1941, with Hisa expecting their first child, they learn the Japanese army has bombed Pearl Harbor, the U.S. naval base in Hawai'i.
 Hisa, Koichiro and other Japanese Canadians in their community are worried it will be like 1907 again.
 At that time, nine thousand people stormed Chinatown and Japantown, beating people, looting stores and destroying homes.